Adriaan R. P. van Heiningen

-Fundamental chemical engineering aspects of pulp production and forest biomass conversion processes; in particular those of pulping, bleaching, recovery of pulping chemicals, and production of biomaterials and biofuels.
+Fundamental chemical engineering aspects of pulp production and forest biomass conversion processes; in particular those of pulping, bleaching, recovery of pulping chemicals, and production of bio-based chemicals, biomaterials such as nanocellulose, and biofuels.

 My work is interdisciplinary, and strives to integrate a chemical mechanistic approach with that of transport phenomena, mass balances and an overall process concept.

 My IFPR work focuses on the production of bio-based chemicals, biomaterials and biofuels from hemicelluloses and lignin extracted from wood chips as side-steams as part of pulp or nanocellulose production.
 The rational for the IFPR is twofold.
 First, the US pulp and paper industry needs new income to remain viable with the emergence of very large and technologically advanced mills in tropical countries which also have advantages in terms of wood and labor cost.
 Since US mills already have environmental permits and the infrastructure to handle forest biomass material, the integrated production of high value-added biofuels and new biomaterials from waste streams would lead to competitive synergies, new markets and increased product flexibility.
 Secondly, fossil-fuel CO2 emissions and foreign fossil fuel dependence must be reduced.
 Managed forests have enormous untapped potential as a carbon neutral resource for renewable and biodegradable materials and chemicals.